Master of Advanced Architectural Design

 The program seeks to probe the technical and cultural opportunities and implications of a data-rich future in which design methodologies, construction processes, and sustainable building life cycles are intrinsically interlaced.

-CMU’s emphasis on interdisciplinary learning, its computational culture, world-class robotic fabrication facilities, and a dedicated group of faculty on the cutting edge of the discipline offer unique “hands-on” opportunities for experimentation and speculation in the context of a small-scale, yet globally focused, school and university.
+CMU’s emphasis on interdisciplinary learning, its computational culture, world-class robotic fabrication facilities, and a dedicated group of faculty offer unique “hands-on” opportunities for experimentation and speculation in the context of a small-scale, yet globally-focused, school and university.

 View the MAAD curriculum.

-Galleries of student projects from Advanced Synthesis Option Studios and Seminars
+View galleries of student projects from Advanced Synthesis Option Studios (ASOS) and seminars below.

-The MAAD program makes extensive use of the Design Fabrication Lab (dFAB) in the School of Architecture.
-This cutting digital fabrication facility includes a large-scale, flexible space featuring two industrial robot arms capable of supporting subtractive, additive and transformative processes at significant scale.
+The MAAD program makes extensive use of the Design Fabrication Laboratory (dFAB) in the School of Architecture.
+This cutting-edge digital fabrication facility includes a large-scale flexible space featuring two industrial robot arms capable of supporting subtractive, additive, and transformative processes at significant scale.
 The MAAD design studios and required courses make extensive use of this facility.

 Program Application Requirements

-Admitted candidates may apply for advanced standing based on previous coursework or professional experience, eliminating the first semester, and allowing them to begin studies in the Spring term.
-Advanced standing is also available to qualified CMU students within the BArch program through the Accelerated Master's Program (AMP).
+Admitted candidates may apply for advanced standing based on previous coursework or professional experience, eliminating the first semester, and allowing them to begin studies in the spring term.
+Advanced standing is also available to qualified students within the School of Architecture’s B.Arch program through the Accelerated Master's Program (AMP).